 - Offenses involving Firearms

 There are several other scenarios where it is mandatory that the case be transferred to adult court if the child is 16 or 17 years old.
 Mandatory transfer to adult court involves any child 16 or 17 years old and applies to ANY felony where the child has been previously adjudicated delinquent for a felony involving any of following offenses/criteria:

 - Attempt, commit or conspiracy to commit murder

 - Home Invasion

 - Aggravated Battery/Aggravated Assault

 - Second or subsequent violent crime again a person

 - Weapons Offenses

-If you want your child to have the possibility of a future it is imperative that you do everything you can to keep them in juvenile court.
-Our first priority at Flaherty Defense Firm is simple, keep the child out of adult court and minimize the potential damage as quickly as possible.
-Taking action immediately can make all the difference.
+If you want your child to have the best future possible, it is vital to keep their case in juvenile court.
+Our #1 priority is simple: keep the child in juvenile court and out of adult court.

-If your child was arrested in Okaloosa County for a juvenile offense, contact Flaherty Defense Firm today at (850) 243-6097.
-Now more than ever you need a strong team of advocates fighting for your family.
+If your child was arrested in Fort Walton Beach or anywhere in Okaloosa County for a juvenile offense, call Flaherty Defense Firm today at (850) 243-6097.
+We will do everything possible to protect your child.